 The use of castor oil for baby massage is largely anecdotal.
 As the consistency of the oil is thick, it is generally used as pre-bath massage oil.
 If you are using it, be careful not to apply the oil around the eyes and mouth.
 Castor oil is also used for hair growth in babies.
 However, it is wise to use castor oil for babies after a pediatric consultation.

 Massage is a great technique that helps you bond with the baby.
 The type or technique of massage you choose could also determine the benefits that your baby derives from oil massages.
-Always check with your doctor before selecting an oil for massaging your baby – for it must be suitable for them and have no detrimental effects.
+Always check with your doctor before selecting oils for baby skin – for it must be suitable for them and have no detrimental effects.

 Which oil have you used for your baby’s massage?
 Share your experiences with us in the comments section below.